Cryptographic Specifications of CryptPeer

 Annex F – Hardware License Model (EviEngine)

 This annex summarizes the role of EviEngine in CryptPeer.
-EviEngine is used to associate a software license with a given hardware platform, without a license server and without a centralized database.
-This mechanism allows:
+EviEngine is used to associate a software license with a given hardware infrastructure, without a license server and without a centralized database.
+This mechanism enables:

-- to control CryptPeer usage to an authorized machine park;
+- control of CryptPeer usage over an authorized machine fleet;

-EviEngine does not intervene in the generation or derivation of cryptographic keys used for encrypting messages, files, backups, or tunnels.
-It is therefore analytically separate from the E2E security described in this document, while contributing to the operational sovereignty of the solution.
+EviEngine does not intervene in the generation or derivation of cryptographic keys used for encryption of messages, files, backups, or application sessions.
+It is analytically separate from the E2E security described in this document.